Is Your Child Prepared for Life?

 Our job as parents is to guide our children towards adulthood with the tools and skills necessary to become successful.
 Summerland Camps prepare adolescents and teens to live in a world surrounded by screen-based activities.
 At its core- Summerland Camps reconnects young people to life.
 We provide a technology detox and a “reset” opportunity in a summer camp setting.
 Campers move, experience, and connect with nature and each other.

 We also help campers overcome the negative effects technology overuse may have created.
 Often, adolescents and teens that overuse screen devices have become dependent on them for entertainment and stimulation.
 Socialization opportunities have been missed out on, and they have learned to rely on parents to structure their time.
 Sending a child off to college without the self-regulation skills in place to manage free time is a recipe for disaster.
-We are not your typical troubled teen summer camp- we are a camp for developing skills and changing habits so that young people can be successful in college and beyond.
+We are NOT a troubled teen summer camp- we are a camp for developing skills and changing habits so that young people can be successful in college and beyond.

 Facts About Screen Use and College Age Children